luigicaputi/luigicaputi.github.io/_pages/publications.md

 nav: true
 ---

-My interests: algebraic topology, combinatorial topology, group homology and stable homology, algebraic K-theory, coarse geometry, homological algebra, category theory, and homotopy theory, along with applications of Topological Data Analysis to complex systems, neuroscience and brain dynamics.
+My interests: algebraic and combinatorial topology, in coarse geometry, Hochschild and cyclic homology theories, stable homology, representations of categories, and K-theory.
+I am also interested in applications of these to graph theory and neuroscience.

 <p class=bold><h2>Accepted papers and Publications:</h2></p>
 1. Caputi, L., <b>Cyclic homology for bornological coarse spaces</b>. <i>Journal of Homotopy and Related Structures</i> (15), 2020.